72 Aurigae VII-B where the Saro-Mbuna - Roduimo Affair took place

 Archaeology - Text by M. Alan Kazlev The scientific study of historic or prehistoric peoples or sapients and their cultures by analysis of their artefacts, inscriptions, monuments, and other such remains, including bones, tools, artefacts, plant remains, especially those that have been excavated.
 Hence archaeologist

 Archeocliology - Text by M. Alan Kazlev Understanding the past through cliological methods.
 An important element in archaeological research.
-However, the results can be misleading, even gigoical, when there is insufficient physical data.
+However, the results can be misleading, even gigoical, when there are insufficient physical data.
 For this reason, and contrary to the statements of its most enthusiastic advocates, archeocliology may supplement, but can never replace, careful fieldwork.

 Classical Age - Text by M. Alan Kazlev In some usages, a generic term for Old Earth's early to middle Agricultural Age (bronze age and iron age) civilizations.
-Also used at times for civilizations on Old Earth or in Solsys prior to the Nanodisaster.
+Also used at times for civilizations on Old Earth or in Solsys prior to the Technocalypse.
 Sometimes this term is used to refer to a civilization's local antecedents, especially in cases where technologies or social complexity have advanced over time.

 Eden Institute of Xenoscience - Text by M. Alan Kazlev Successful, respected, highly formalized and conservative institute and academocracy, located at Niu Mynti.
 The Institute specialize in xenobiology, xenology, xenopsychology, xenodiplomacy and xenolinguistics, although it also covers many related disciplines.
 It collects information from all known alien biospheres and cultures, sending out expeditions to study new alien species and acting as consultants on all forms of human-alien interactions.